Colorado Hiking Destinations for Every Type of Hiker

 By Emily Krempholtz

 We don’t know if you’ve heard, but Colorado is home to at least 5,683 miles of mapped hiking trails, as well as 41 state parks, 4 national parks, 8 national monuments, 13 national forests, and 8.3 million acres of public land.
+It's a hiking destination not to be missed.
 Throw in some of the most beautiful landscapes in the world (OK, we’re a little biased), and you’ve got a dream scenario for hiking.
+Check out our wildflower hiking recommendations.

 If You’re Doing It For the ‘Gram…